awslabs/amazon-sagemaker-mlops-workshop/README.md

 For part 3 you'll make use of the following structure for training the model, testing it, deploying it in two different environments: DEV - QA/Development (simple endpoint) and PRD - Production (HA/Elastic endpoint).

-**Altough there is an ETL part in the Architecture, we'll not use Glue or other ETL tool in this workshop.
+**Although there is an ETL part in the Architecture, we'll not use Glue or other ETL tool in this workshop.
 The idea is just to show you how simple it is to integrate this Architecture with your Data Lake and/or Legacy databases using an ETL process**
 ![Train Deploy and Test a ML Model](imgs/MLOps_Train_Deploy_TestModel.jpg)